 Nonprofit Retreat Week FAQ

-Omega Nonprofit Retreat Week was created in 2005.
+Nonprofit Retreats at Omega were created in 2005.
 From 2005-2016, the program was named Service Week.
 The overall goal to support peer organizations and strengthen networks of change leaders connected to Omega and each other.
 Providing a self-led working retreat grant allows nonprofits to bring staff and/or board members out of their normal working environments to generate new ideas and allows participants to return to their demanding work feeling rejuvenated and re-inspired.

 Each organization creates and leads its own retreat, and has access to all the amenities of Omega’s campus.
 Selected organizations use Nonprofit Retreat Week to develop strategic plans for the future, cultivate relationships among their board members, re-engage with their mission statements, heal organizational rifts, deepen staff commitment, and enjoy some much-needed peace and relaxation.

 Invited groups cover a broad range of social, economic, and environmental issues and work at different scales across a variety of contexts.
-Over the past 12 years, we have welcomed more than 300 organizations that work to create a more compassionate and sustainable world.
+For more than a decade, we have welcomed over 300 organizations that work to create a more compassionate and sustainable world.

 What does the retreat include?